 Boudin Balls Recipe

-Watch the boudin ball cooking video and get the full recipe below:
+Watch how to make boudin balls in this step-by-step video, and get the full recipe below:

 Ingredients for Boudin Balls: